MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/tools-to-manage-volume-activation-of-office.md

 ## The slmgr.vbs script

-The Software License Manager (slmgr.vbs) script, located in the Windows\system32, is used to configure and retrieve volume activation information for the Office KMS host and the Windows host.
+The Software License Manager (slmgr.vbs) script, located in the Windows\system32 folder, is used to configure and retrieve volume activation information for the Office KMS host and the Windows host.
 For more information, see [Configuring KMS Hosts](/previous-versions/tn-archive/ff793407(v=technet.10)) for Windows.

 You can run the script locally on the target computer or remotely from another computer.
 You have to be an administrator to use the script.
 If a standard user runs slmgr.vbs, some license data might be missing or incorrect, and many operations are prohibited.